rajgoel/course-scientific-programming/03-lecture/slides.md

 ## Composition

-Composition is a design principle where objects are built by combining other objects, instead of inheriting from a base class.
+Composition is a design principle where objects are built by combining other objects.
+Instead of inheriting from a base class, one object contains another as a member.

-> [!NOTE]
-> Instead of inheriting fields and methods, one object contains another as a member.

 > [!TIP]
-> Use composition if an object **has** a another object, e.g. a car has an engine.
+> Composition is primarily used if an object **has** another object, e.g., a car has an engine.

 ---